 REBT For BPD

 The core theme of BPD is a foreboding sense of abandonment, leading to intense attempts to avoid it.
 The terror of abandonment is so strong that it tends to lead to behaviors that become intolerable to others, including inappropriately intense anger or borderline rage.
-This tragically leads to exactly the abandonment the person was trying to avoid.6 Another major component of BPD is impulsive behavior that can be self-damaging, such as unhealthy sexual activity or substance use.
+This tragically leads to the abandonment the person was trying to avoid.6 Another component of BPD is impulsive behavior that can be self-damaging, such as unhealthy sexual activity or substance use.

 Is REBT Effective for Anger Management?

 Albert Ellis argued in his scholarly work that REBT works for anger issues related to BPD.
 Current REBT practitioners continue to make the same case, stating that its concepts and philosophy fit very well in treating these issues.7,8 However, recent research found that dialectical behavioral therapy (DBT) is an excellent treatment option, particularly for severe cases.
-Although REBT has not been researched as widely as DBT, both DBT and REBT are cognitive therapies, thus there are plenty of similarities between them.9,10
+Although REBT has not been researched as widely as DBT, both DBT, and REBT are cognitive therapies, thus there are plenty of similarities between them.9,10